adg29/datasoaked/README.md

 * Finetuning D3 visualization
 * Polishing the front end interactivity and layout

-The app is based on Ezel by @artsy
+The app utilizes the Ezel framework by @artsy

 # Ezel